Telugu cinema: Early development

 Raghupathi Venkaiah Naidu was a photographer and photographic studio owner in Madras who was drawn into filmmaking.
 Since 1909, he was involved in producing short films.
 He shot 12 three-minute-long short films and exhibited them in Victoria Public Hall, Madras.
 He also travelled to Bangalore, Vijayawada, Sri Lanka, Rangoon and Pegu to exhibit his films.
 In c.
 1909-10, he established a tent house called Esplanade in Madras to exhibit his films.
 In c.
 1912-14, he established Gaiety Theatre on Mount Road, the first ever permanent cinema theatre in Madras and all of South India.
-He later constructed Crown Theatre on Mint Street and Globe Theatre in Purasawakkam.
+He later constructed the Crown Theatre and Globe Theatre.
 In his theatres, he screened American and European films as well as silent films made in various parts of India.

-In 1919, he started a film production company called 'Star of East Films' also called 'Glass Studio', the first production company established by a Telugu person.
-He sent his son, Raghupati Surya Prakash Naidu (R. S. Prakash) to study filmmaking in the studios of England, Germany, and United States.
+In 1919, he started a film production company called 'Star of the East Films' also called 'Glass Studio', the first production company established by a Telugu person.
+He sent his son, Raghupathi Surya Prakash to study filmmaking in the studios of England, Germany, and United States.
 In 1921, they made Bhishma Pratigna, generally considered as the first Telugu feature film.
-Venkaiah Naidu produced the film, while R. S. Prakash directed and produced it along with playing the title character Bhishma.
-As the first Telugu film exhibitor and producer, Raghupathi Venkaiah Naidu is regarded as the 'Father of Telugu cinema'.
+Raghupathi Venkaiah produced the film, while R. S. Prakash directed and produced it along with playing the title character Bhishma.
+As the first Telugu film exhibitor and producer, Raghupathi Venkaiah is regarded as the 'Father of Telugu cinema'.

 From 1921 to 1931 about a dozen feature films were made by Telugu people.
 C. Pullayya made a three-reel short film, Markandeya (1926 or 1931) at his house in Kakinada.
-In 1921, the first movie theatre in Andhra, Maruthi Cinema was established in Vijayawada by Pothina Srinivasa Rao.
+In 1921, the first cinema hall in Andhra, Maruthi Cinema was established in Vijayawada by Pothina Srinivasa Rao.
 Y. V. Rao and R. S. Prakash established a long-lasting precedence of focusing exclusively on religious themes —Gajendra Moksham, Nandanar, and Matsyavataram —three of their most noted productions, centred on religious figures, parables, and morals.